AgoraDoc/agora-style-guide/_content/formatting-and-organization.md

 In general, spell out the following:

 - Numbers from zero through nine.
+An exception is when a number appears in a title.
 - A number that starts a sentence.
 In some cases it is better to rearrange the sentence so that the number appears later.
 - A number that is followed by a numeral.
 - Indefinite and casual numbers.